Joseph J. Aresty Professor

 Research Interests: applied econometrics, game theory, industrial organization, numerical methods

-Ulrich Doraszelski is a Professor of Business Economics and Public Policy and Marketing at the Wharton School at the University of Pennsylvania.
+Ulrich Doraszelski is the Joseph J. Aresty Professor and Professor of Business Economics and Public Policy and Marketing at the Wharton School at the University of Pennsylvania.
 He received his Ph.D. in Economics from Northwestern University in 2001.
 Professor Doraszelski has previously been a visiting scholar at the Hoover Institution at Stanford University and a faculty member of the Department of Economics at Harvard University.
 He currently serves as Associate Editor for the Rand Journal of Economics and Quantitative Economics.
 He previously served as Co-Editor for the International Journal of Industrial Organization.

 Professor Doraszelski's research identifies and explains the long-run impact of firms' strategic decisions on the evolution of an industry.
 Many decisions such as investments in capacity and research and development are long-lived and affect both current and future profitability.
 They also have profound consequences for the competitive position of a firm vis-a-vis its rivals and shape the structure of the industry.
 These changes in industry structure in turn affect the future decisions of firms.
 Professor Doraszelski's overarching research interest is to investigate, both theoretically and empirically, this two-way link between firms' strategic decisions and the evolution of the industry over time.